Skip to Content

 Here is my first essential rule for eating Cape Cod: Clam bellies or bust.
 Don’t under any circumstances order clam strips at the myriad fry shacks for which Cape Cod is known; they’re more breading than clam.
 Whole bellies offer a juicy, briny taste of the sea that will make you reel.

-cape cod and clams go hand in hand
+Cape cod and clams go hand in hand

 We favor Seafood Sam’s, Kream N Cone and Captain Frosty’s (we’ve hit all of them in one hedonistic day).
 Try them all and lend your voice to the age-old local debate over who has the best.